luka-loehr/promptly/docs/cli/configuration.md

   - **Example:** `"vimMode": true`

 - **`sandbox`** (boolean or string):
   - **Description:** Controls whether and how to use sandboxing for tool execution.
-If set to `true`, Gemini CLI uses a pre-built `gemini-cli-sandbox` Docker image.
+If set to `true`, Promptly uses a pre-built `promptly-sandbox` Docker image.
 For more information, see [Sandboxing](#sandboxing).
   - **Default:** `false`
   - **Example:** `"sandbox": "docker"`

 - **`toolDiscoveryCommand`** (string):
   - **Description:** Defines a custom shell command for discovering tools from your project.
-The shell command must return on `stdout` a JSON array of [function declarations](https://ai.google.dev/gemini-api/docs/function-calling#function-declarations).
+The shell command must return on `stdout` a JSON array of [function declarations](https://ai.google.dev/promptly-api/docs/function-calling#function-declarations).
 Tool wrappers are optional.
   - **Default:** Empty
   - **Example:** `"toolDiscoveryCommand": "bin/get_tools"`

 - **`toolCallCommand`** (string):
   - **Description:** Defines a custom shell command for calling a specific tool that was discovered using `toolDiscoveryCommand`.
 The shell command must meet the following criteria:
-    - It must take function `name` (exactly as in [function declaration](https://ai.google.dev/gemini-api/docs/function-calling#function-declarations)) as first command line argument.
+    - It must take function `name` (exactly as in [function declaration](https://ai.google.dev/promptly-api/docs/function-calling#function-declarations)) as first command line argument.
     - It must read function arguments as JSON on `stdin`, analogous to [`functionCall.args`](https://cloud.google.com/vertex-ai/generative-ai/docs/model-reference/inference#functioncall).
     - It must return function output as JSON on `stdout`, analogous to [`functionResponse.response.content`](https://cloud.google.com/vertex-ai/generative-ai/docs/model-reference/inference#functionresponse).
   - **Default:** Empty
   - **Example:** `"toolCallCommand": "bin/call_tool"`

 - **`mcpServers`** (object):
   - **Description:** Configures connections to one or more Model-Context Protocol (MCP) servers for discovering and using custom tools.
-Gemini CLI attempts to connect to each configured MCP server to discover available tools.
+Promptly attempts to connect to each configured MCP server to discover available tools.
 If multiple MCP servers expose a tool with the same name, the tool names will be prefixed with the server alias you defined in the configuration (e.g., `serverAlias__actualToolName`) to avoid conflicts.
 Note that the system might strip certain schema properties from MCP tool definitions for compatibility.
   - **Default:** Empty
   - **Properties:**
     - **`<SERVER_NAME>`** (object): The server parameters for the named server.